A Green View at Logan Botanic Garden

 Electric Vehicle Charging Point Now Installed at Logan Botanic Garden

 Logan Botanic Garden is one of the first gardens in Scotland to install an Electric Vehicle Charging Point.
 The Garden received an Energy Saving Trust grant and now has 4 charging points installed in the car park.
 We are now able to attract electric car visitors from far and wide who have the confidence to know they can charge their vehicles for their return journeys.
 The charger is free to use.

 Green Tourism Business Scheme

 Logan Botanic Garden joined the Green Business Tourism Scheme to obtain an indicator of our sustainable practices and gain insight for future green developments.
-At inspection in 2014 we were thrilled to achieve a Gold Award and maintained this award in 2015, 2016, 2017 & 2018.
+At inspection in 2014 we were thrilled to achieve a Gold Award and have maintained this award every year since then.
 This is the highest level which can be achieved and shows Logan's commitment towards and focus on green initiatives.